T-Dev-CCM/Fastpage-setup/_posts/2022-09-02-Group-Review-Ticket.md

 ---
 toc: true
 layout: post
-description: Week 1's work
+comments: true
+description: A minimal example of using markdown with fastpages.
 categories: [markdown]
-title: Week !
-Review Ticket
+title: Review Ticket
 ---